UltimateSoftware/nightwatch-testrail/README.md

 In your Nightwatch test project

-> npm install nightwatch-testrail --save
+> npm install nightwatch-testrail-updater --save

 In your NightwatchJS `nightwatch.json` configuration file add or append this entry